All the ‘need-to-know before you go’ information can be found here below.

 Come and raise a glass - and much needed funds - with our good friends at WaterAid.
 Fun and games provided, good times guaranteed!

-What: Green Day: After Dark Celebration
+What: Neon Day: After Dark Celebration

 Where: Funderdome